Habitat for Humanity

-This congregation supports many wonderful ways to help us individually and collectively to know God, love others and serve the world.
+This congregation supports many wonderful missions and organizations to help us individually and collectively know God, love others and serve the world.
 One of these is the local mission to enable home ownership for families who would otherwise not have this opportunity by supporting Habitat for Humanity through our participation in the Good News Houses group.

 The need for affordable housing in our community is critical, and home ownership provides a lot more than four walls and a roof as protection from the elements.
 It also contributes to physical health, safety and security, financial stability, increased success in school and an increased ability to reach out for new opportunities.
 In short, it helps to break the cycle of poverty for families.

-Since 1997, we have partnered with other congregations to provide homes for 31 families, which have included more than 65 children.
+Since 1997, we have partnered with other congregations to provide homes for 33 families, which have included more than 65 children.
 And, we know that the Habitat program works.
-Of the 200 families served in Washtenaw County in the last 25 years, 97% of the homes are still well-maintained and occupied by the original homeowners!
+Of the more than 200 families served in Washtenaw County in the last 30 years, 97% of the homes are still well-maintained and occupied by the original homeowners!

 Your check may be made out to FUMC with “Habitat for Humanity” in the memo and bring or mail to the church, or you may donate online.

-Check out our website, goodnewshouse.org, for additional information – including pictures of last year’s volunteers!
+Check out our website, goodnewshouse.org, for additional information – including pictures!

 We look forward to your support!